sharife/golden-thread/site/content/productions/leila.md

 date: 2019-04-01T15:04:10.000Z
 start: ''
 end: ''
-heading: Bay Area school and library tour resumes this fall!
+heading: Touring Bay Area schools and libraries this fall!
 description: >-
   When the optometrist shatters little Leila’s dream of becoming a pilot, a menagerie of mythic birds gather to help her accomplish her goal.
 Drawn from